bfoese/ngx-preload-fonts/README.md

 see this feature, give me a feature request.
 But I assume that when you use absolute paths, the URLs are being static anyway (as Angular would not fingerprint them) and the preload links could be declared manually.

-ngx-preload-fonts is compatible with multi-builds, meaning if Angular builds multiple versions for your app at once (e.g. one build per i18n language), you provide the root directory of these builds as command argument and ngx-preload-fonts will find multiple build roots and updates their index files with preload links for the fonts which reside in this specific build root.

 ### Background on Angular CSS resource handling and fingerprinting